Air Sandwich

 – Nilofer Merchant

-Underpants Gnomes Plan
+Underpants Gnomes Plans

 In “Gnomes”, the 17th episode of the second season of the animated TV series South Park, a group of gnomes sneak into people’s houses and steal their underpants.
 Pressured to explain why they are doing that, the gnomes always repeat that phase 1 of their master-plan is to collect the underpants, without being able to answer any questions about phase 2, yet insisting that phase 3 is “profit”.